 Oh sweet, sweet summer.
 It feels like it just began, but kids around here are all back to school this week.
 The aisles of Target are full of shiny notebooks and I swear the other morning there was a hint of a chill in the air.
-I’ve got 30-minute dinners on the brain, so I’m adding this roasted halibut with tomatoes into the mix.
+I’ve got 30-minute dinners on the brain, so I’m adding this Slow Roasted Halibut with Burst Tomatoes and Gremolata into the mix.

 Since this will be my first fall since 2010 (having lived in Bangkok for nearly half a decade, it’s been a whole lotta summer), I’m practically giddy with anticipation for this change of seasons.
 But I will be sad to see all this summer produce go.
 This time of year, the peaches are perfect, the melons melt like butter, and the tomatoes look like they should be on the cover of a food magazine.
 This bounty above came from our local farmer’s market, and it’s pure sunshine.
 We’ve been popping those tiny little red cherry tomatoes like candy.